 Help direct the flow of your yard sale by placing your products in strategic areas.

-Since clothing tends to draw people in, hanging clothing at eye level is ideal.
+Since clothing tends to draw people in, hanging clothing at eye level is ideal and a great option.
 Make sure that you put clothing in front of your sale as well as in the back near the payment table.
 This will help you out in the long run.

-The clothing that draw them in from the street will make them stop but the clothing near the payment table makes them walk through and see everything you have to offer.
+The clothing that draws them in from the street will make them stop, but the clothing near the payment table makes them walk through and see everything you have to offer.

 Top sellers at yard sales consist of:

 When placing items on tables, try to keep items that are in the same price range and at the same good deal, in the same area.

 The games and movies themselves should be separated and located in front of the cashier.

-Since the goal is to increase your sales, you want the customer to pass what they saw when they entered the sale just in case they were on the fence about a purchase.
+Since the goal is to increase your sales, you want the customer to pass what they saw when they entered the deal just in case they were on the fence about a purchase.

 A second look could be the move to push the customer to purchase your items at a rock bottom price.